section-engineering-education/engineering-education/content/articles/track-users-using-google-analytics/index.md

 You should note the line where we set the `userId` field and its value as `147`.
 This `147` is the ID within our application acting like a primary key that can individually identify a user.

-You should not set it as email or any other common information using which Google can identify a user since it violates the agreement.
+You should not set it as email or other common information using which Google can identify a user since it violates the agreement.

 The value should be strictly in the context of your application, and it should not make any sense for Google.
 So then, the next thing you should note is the value set for `dimension1` as `Author`.